 Scientific partnerships

 Biogas, the product of degraded organic waste, is a renewable gas mainly composed of methane.
 The market is essentially local, and one in which TotalEnergies has rapidly gained ground, particularly in southwest France.
 In the Béarn region, an R&D ecosystem focused on biogas and anaerobic digestion started to develop in the 2020s with the research teams of the TotalEnergies Site in Pau.
-Today, the PERL and the CSTJF represent a real R&D center of expertise dedicated to this sector: a team of 10 engineers and technicians conducts different programs covering all the technical aspects of methanization: new feedstocks, processing and marketing of the co-products including the digestate and biogenic CO₂.
 The Company firmly believes that biomethane has a role to play in the energy transition, in terms of both the decarbonization of natural gas and mobility, and for this, the Béarn is the place to be: the local fabric is particularly conducive to synergies and collaboration.

 The TotalEnergies Biogas R&D teams are drawing on the BioBéarn anaerobic digestion unit and the local ecosystem to foster interactions that encourage innovation.
 In addition to our historical partnerships with the UPPA (the University of Pau and the Adour region), particularly the departments of the IPREM (the Institute of analytical sciences and physico-chemistry for the environment and materials), we stepped up our partnership with the APESA and its sustainable development technical center in Montardon through a framework agreement effective in 2024.
 On the Montardon site, we will also benefit from the expertise of ARVALIS and the future MethAPlateforme, which will be running a 150-m³ methanization demonstrator.